 Last price observed: $865 – $925

-The above left photo shows my demoed Feathered Friends Ptarmigan in Kootenay National Park, Canada used at -20F in February 2018.
+The above left photo shows my demoed Feathered Friends Ptarmigan in Kootenay National Park, Canada used at -20F.
 Luckily there was no wind that night as I prefer to sleep under the stars.
 The photo to the right shows my ski camp in the high Wasatch Range, Utah with the FF Ptarmigan tucked inside my Tarptent Double Rainbow Tent.

 Here you’ll find a lineup of the best headlamps made in the USA for camping, backpacking, running, hiking, biking, fishing, and all things in the dark.